 If a person from Philippi could see some of the paintings that artists have done, trying to represent the Crucifixion—they would laugh.
 They knew what a crucifixion looked like.
 They knew that if you were nailed to that tree—you weren’t coming down until you were dead.

 As I mentioned one other time, many scholars believe that Paul had a deeper love for the church at Philippi than he did for almost any other church he planted.
 And we see why down in verses 3-5, 3 I thank my God upon every remembrance of you…5 for your fellowship in the gospel from the first day until now.
 He goes on to say near the end of chapter 4, 15 Now you Philippians know also that in the beginning of the gospel, when I departed from Macedonia, no church shared with me concerning giving and receiving but you only.
-16 For even in Thessalonica you sent aid once and again for my necessities (Philippians 4:15-16).
-Other than the church at Philippi, no other church reached out to Paul and said, “How can we help?”
+16 For even in Thessalonica you sent aid once and again for my necessities (Philippians 4:15-16

 The region of Macedonia included the cities of Philippi and Thessalonica and Berea.
 Paul refers to the churches in Macedonia some 15 times in his letters.
 Sometimes it was to tell the Corinthians that he would come to them when he went through Macedonia.
 But mostly he just liked to brag on them.
 Paul wrote 2nd Corinthians in about the year 58 AD, some 4-5 years before he wrote Philippians.
-Listen to how he praised the Philippians in 2nd Corinthians 8:1-5—1 Moreover, brethren, we make known to you the grace of God bestowed on the churches of Macedonia: 2 that in a great trial of affliction the abundance of their joy and their deep poverty abounded in the riches of their liberality.
-3 For I bear witness that according to their ability, yes, and beyond their ability, they were freely willing, 4 imploring us with much urgency that we would receive the gift and the fellowship of the ministering to the saints.
-5 And not only as we had hoped, but they first gave themselves to the Lord, and then to us by the will of God.
+Listen to how he praised the Philippians in 2nd Corinthians 8:1-5

 The churches of Macedonia did more than “church.”
 They didn’t try and come up with some nifty program to attract new members.
 In fact, in this Roman colony, becoming a Christian was scandalous.
 “You worship someone other than the Caesar?
 How dare you!”
 But Paul tells the Corinthians that the churches in this Roman colony were no longer submitting to the Caesar, but rather to the Lord Jesus Christ!
 They sustained Paul more than any other group.
-In fact in 2nd Corinthians 11:9, Paul says And when I was present with you, and in need, I was a burden to no one, for what I lacked the brethren who came from Macedonia supplied.
+In fact in 2nd Corinthians 11:9

 So, we see that this letter was written to a church that had come out of paganism and Caesar-worship.
 They had contributed greatly to the work of the gospel.
 And Paul sets out to encourage and provoke these saints to continue in their faithfulness to Christ.
 1 Paul and Timothy, slaves of Jesus Christ: To all the saints in Christ Jesus who are in Philippi, with the bishops and deacons: 2 Grace to you and peace from God our Father and the Lord Jesus Christ.
 Paul uses this salutation in verse 2—or something like it—in every letter he wrote.
-Romans 1:7; 1st Corinthians 1:3; Colossians 1:2, etc. In all 13 letters he wrote, he says Grace to you and peace from God our Father and the Lord Jesus Christ.
-What is grace?
-What must we do to earn that grace?
-Trick question.
-There is NOTHING we can do to earn it.
-There is no amount of “good deeds” we can do that will impress God to the point where He says, “Oh, look at all the good things you’ve done!
-Here, you’ve earned my forgiveness.”
-Who knows what Isaiah calls our “righteous deeds” in Isaiah 64:6?
-I think most of us know what he was literally calling them?
-When a person stands before God thinking that he is justified in God’s eyes because he has done a bunch of “good deeds,” without the righteousness of Christ—that is what the person is asking God to accept.
-“Here!
-I brought all these maxi-pads!
-Aren't they beautiful?”
-And all these “good deeds” are covered with the stench of human effort, and God will say, “Get this wicked man, and his filthy rags, out of here!
-I don’t want anything to do with him!”
+Romans 1:7

 So we don’t have to worry about works, right?
 Trick question!
 We are not saved BY our works, but remember, what word did Paul use to describe himself?
 Slave.
 Does a slave get to sit around the house all day?
 Here is why God saves us: to do good works—no quotes—to do good works that glorify Him on earth.
 Works that truly are good because they are done in Christ, through us.
-Ephesians 2:10—For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
-See, God prepared works for us to do, then He saved us, sanctified us, cleansed us, so that we can go and do those works.
-We are not saved because of the works we perform—we are saved to do the works He has prepared.
+Ephesians 2:10

 Let me leave you with this.
 Grace.
 If I have 5 minutes to live, I tell you I don’t know God.
 What would you tell me?
 If you come up on me, and you see me bleeding profusely, and you call an ambulance, and you know the ambulance won’t get here in time.
 And I tell you I don’t know God, and I need to be saved.
 What would you tell me?
 Would you ask me, “Well, were you a good person?
 How did you treat others?
 Did you do any good things?”
 Nope.
 I’ve been a sinner my whole life.
 I was shot in a drug deal gone bad.
 I don’t have time to do any good things.
 I can’t be a better person.
 And here I lay dying, my life spilling out of me—what works can save me?
 Three and a half minutes left.
 What must I do to be saved?
 Grace.